jakoblind/js-import/README.md

 # js-import
-Import Javascript files from you current project or dependencies
+Import Javascript files from you current project or dependencies in package.json.